 Hardware requirement : a Lab computer -- or your own computer -- running Max/MSP/Jitter.

-NOTE: Music 4170/5170 does not deal much with DAW, MIDI, or audio sequencer programs (i.e. Garage Band, Digital Performer, Ableton Live, Pro Tools, Logic Pro, etc.).
-Students who are primarily interested in working on projects using these software programs would probably be happier enrolling in Music 4150, which does deal with such programs, or Music 4160, which is an independent projects course.
+NOTE: Music 4170/5170 does not deal much with DAWs or sequencer programs (e.g. Garage Band, Digital Performer, Ableton Live, Pro Tools, Logic Pro, etc.).
+Students who are primarily interested in working on projects using these software programs would probably be happier enrolling in Music 4150/5150 (when available, since that course does deal with such programs) or Music 4160/5160 (which is an independent projects course).

 There are no exams in this class.
 Individual projects, along with reading, study, and research in service of those projects, will occupy virtually of the time you spen on this class.
 Students will complete several projects of various size and scope, from short very small "overnight" homework assignments, through early small-scale projects, and culminating in a final project and class presentation.
 You should expect that many, if not all, projects will require draft submissions and revisions based on feedback from me.

 The small-scale homework assignments and early projects are designed to get you acquainted with Max and to help you learn something of its intended use.
 Later projects are expansive and open-ended enough to give students a chance to pursue their own individual long-term goals relative to this technology, while at the same time providing a broader base of general knowledge and experience for those who may have no intention of ever becoming a MAX expert and no long-term professional goals that include Max.